rnyoo/slate/source/index.html.md

 This endpoint is to check for Android/iOS app minimum/optional version on the Playstore/Appstore respectively.

-<aside class="warning">Note that there is no DEV URL availabl.
+<aside class="warning">Note that this endpoint uses Production URL.
 This is used by the deployed apps in Production and you must not use it for your development.</aside>

 ### HTTP Request